Rudolf Nureyev

-Nureyev was born on a Trans-Siberian train near Irkutsk, Siberia, Soviet Union, to a Tatar family.
-He began his early career with the company that in the Soviet era was called the Kirov Ballet (now called by its original name, the Mariinsky Ballet) in Leningrad.
-He defected from the Soviet Union to the West in 1961, despite KGB efforts to stop him.
+Nureyev was born on a Trans-Siberian train near Lake Baikal, in Siberia, Soviet Union, to a Tatar family.
+He began his career in Leningrad with the company that in the Soviet era was called the Kirov Ballet.
+In 1961, he defected to the West, despite KGB efforts to stop him.
 This was the first defection of a Soviet artist during the Cold War, and it created an international sensation.

-He went on to dance with The Royal Ballet in London and from 1983 to 1989 served as director of the Paris Opera Ballet.
-Nureyev was also a choreographer serving as the chief choreographer of the Paris Opera Ballet.
-He produced his own interpretations of numerous classical works, including Swan Lake, Giselle and La Bayadère.
+He went on to dance with The Royal Ballet in London and became a global star.
+Known for his charisma, technical brilliance, and intense stage presence, Nureyev helped elevate the role of the male dancer in ballet.
+From 1983 to 1989, he directed the Paris Opera Ballet and became its chief choreographer.
+He also produced his own interpretations of numerous classical works, including Swan Lake, Giselle, and La Bayadère.

-Early life
+Early life and education

 Nureyev's grandfather, Nurakhmet Fazlievich Fazliev, and his father, Khamit Fazleevich Nureyev (1903–1985), were from Asanovo in the Sharipov volost of the Ufa District of the Ufa Governorate (now the Ufa District of the Republic of Bashkortostan).
 His mother, Farida Agliullovna Nureyeva (Agliullova) (1907–1987), was born in the village of Tatarskoye Tyugulbaevo, Kuznechikhinsky volost, Kazan Governorate (now Alkeyevsky District of the Republic of Tatarstan).

-Nureyev was born on a Trans-Siberian train near Irkutsk, Siberia, while his mother Farida was travelling to Vladivostok, where his father Khamet, a Red Army political commissar, was stationed.
+Nureyev was born on a Trans-Siberian train near Lake Baikal, in Siberia, while his mother Farida was travelling to Vladivostok, where his father Khamet, a Red Army political commissar, was stationed.
 He was raised as the only son with three older sisters in a Tatar Muslim family.
 In his autobiography, Nureyev noted about his Tatar heritage: "My mother was born in the beautiful ancient city of Kazan.
 We are Muslims.
 Father was born in a small village near Ufa, the capital of the Republic of Bashkiria.
 Thus, on both sides our relatives are Tatars and Bashkirs.
 I cannot define exactly what it means to me to be a Tatar, and not a Russian, but I feel this difference in myself.
 Our Tatar blood flows somehow faster and is always ready to boil".